September 27, 2022

 You might need an attempt, or five, to land the right opportunity.

-One way of approaching this is by compiling a list of companies that work on technologies or domains that are also your areas of interest.
-Read up about each of these, and identify areas of their work which align with your strong suits.
+📌Make a list of companies that work on technologies or domains that are also your areas of interest.

-Set up alerts on internship and job portals to notify yourself when opportunities are available.
+📌Set up alerts on internship and job portals to notify yourself when opportunities are available.

 You know, it will be a dream come true to land an offer from one of the MAANG companies, but it’s not the end of the world even if you don’t.